 - The travel insurance should cover emergency evacuation and should offer 24/7 service.

-- Consider purchasing from your own country as it would be more reliable.
+- Consider purchasing from your own country, as it would be more reliable.

-Fitness and experience requirements
+Fitness and experience requirements for EBC with Gokyo Lake Trek

 Training and Preparation for the Everest Base Camp via Gokyo Lakes Trek